adam-maj/robotics/README.md

 >
 > For example, [here's a video](https://www.youtube.com/watch?v=o7JH3UWO6I0) of the PR-1 robot from 2008.
 >
-> We can see that even 15 years ago, it was capable of doing pick and place tasks.
+> We can see that even 15 years ago, it was capable of doing pick and place tasks that some robots still struggle with today.
 Additionally, its hardware resembles that used in many modern robotics research papers like [SayCan](./4-generalization/3-say-can/1-saycan.pdf).

 <br />